Cairi-S/tom-poulson-2/README.md

 ### DESIGN

 #### Colour Scheme
-The three main colours I am proposing to use are XXX (background), YYY (hearings and icons) and ZZZ (main text).
+The three main colours I am proposing to use are XXX (background), YYY (headings and icons) and ZZZ (main text).
 These reason for these colors are .

 #### Typography
 - Fonts TBC